obsidian.md

 Register multiple Tesserae vaults so wiki:// URIs resolve across them:

-tesserae register-project /path/to/research --name research
+tesserae projects register /path/to/research --name research

-tesserae register-project /path/to/notes --name notes
+tesserae projects register /path/to/notes --name notes

 Re-export each vault after registration. _bridges.md in each export will now show resolvable references between vaults grouped by alias.